The Research That Changes Everything

 The mechanism is straightforward.
 Most impulse purchases are driven by a peak emotional state: excitement, desire, the particular dopaminergic response triggered by novelty.
 This state is real but transient.
 Research on affective forecasting — the study of how people predict their future emotional states — consistently shows that people systematically overestimate how much pleasure a future purchase will bring and underestimate how quickly the pleasure fades.
 The 24-hour pause creates a gap between the emotional peak and the purchase decision, long enough for the emotional state to partially dissipate and the deliberative mind to reassert itself.

 Studies on purchasing behavior show that anywhere from 20 to 40 percent of items added to online shopping carts are never purchased when a delay is imposed — not because consumers become more disciplined, but because the craving that drove the cart addition dissipates before the purchase is completed.
-The 24-hour pause deliberately replicates this mechanism for any spending category.
+The 24-hour pause deliberately replicates this mechanism for any spending category, and it sits at the core of most reliable methods for how to stop impulse buying.

 Critically, the technique does not prohibit spending.
 After 24 hours, you are free to buy.
 Many purchases survive the pause — they were deliberate, considered decisions all along, and the pause simply confirms that.
 What the pause eliminates is the class of purchases made in the heat of the moment that would have been regretted afterward.
 This is also why the technique generates almost no reactance: it is not a no. It is a pause.
 The brain accepts it as deferral rather than prohibition, and the backlash response that accompanies deprivation does not activate.